Code-Institute-Submissions/stream1-day16-20-FrontEnd-FinalProject/README.md

 ## Overview

 ### General information
 This is Dan Dumitrache's resume website.
 It presents information about Dan as a full-stack web developer.
 It uses a single page layout devided into eight distinctive sections (navigation, banner, skills, about, portfolio, contact, quotes, and footer).

+### Links
+- The GitHub repository can be seen at (https://github.com/saigonro/stream1-day16-20-FrontEnd-FinalProject)
-The live version can be seen at
+- The live version can be seen at (https://saigonro.github.io/stream1-day16-20-FrontEnd-FinalProject/)

 ### Navigation through the website
 You can use the navigation menu which which sends you to a specific section of the website or just scroll down the page.